spacemarmots/marmotverse.github.io/content/pages/faq.md

 <b>How to add Space Marmots Premium to the light wallet?</b>

-1 While in the light wallet (Download from https://www.chia.net/download/#light-wallet-beta) click "+ Add Token" 2 Select "Custom"
+1 While in the light wallet (Download from https://www.chia.net/download/#light-wallet-beta) click "+ Add Token" <br>
+2 Select "Custom" <br>
-3 Enter the CAT Information as mentioned in the FAQ entry above and click "Add" 4 You're done.
-You now have added Space Marmots Premium Token information to your wallet
+3 Enter the CAT Information as mentioned in the FAQ entry above and click "Add" <br>
+4 You're done.
+You now have added Space Marmots Premium Token information to your wallet <br>

 <b>How Many Space Marmots will be minted</b>